 - One that uses the most advanced technology to achieve the most accurate results

-- A provider that can offer many options that are tailored for your personal needs, rather than a one size fits all
+- A provider that can offer many options that are tailored to your personal needs, rather than a one-size-fits-all

 - Medical staff with years of experience who have shown to be leaders and pioneers of knowledge

 - A company that offers great customer service and ensures comfort every step of the way

 - A provider that knows and utilises the right imaging technology for the relevant disease.
-For example the gold standard for imaging the brain is MRI, whereas imaging the lungs or the heart is best performed by a CT scanner and it’s important that your provider of choice has the ability to utilise all available imaging technologies for optimal results.
+For example, the gold standard for imaging the brain is MRI, whereas imaging the lungs or the heart is best performed by a CT scanner and it’s important that your provider of choice can utilise all available imaging technologies for optimal results.

 Why is early detection important?

 According to Cancer Research UK, more than 9 in 10 bowel cancer patients will survive the disease for more than 5 years if diagnosed at the earliest stage.

 Among women, breast cancer is the most common type of cancer.
 However, more than 90% of women diagnosed with breast cancer survive their disease for at least 5 years if caught at the earliest stage compared to around 15% for women diagnosed with the most advanced stage of the disease.

 Additionally, 90% of women diagnosed with the earliest stage ovarian cancer survive the disease for at least 5 years, compared to around 5% for women diagnosed with the most advanced stage of ovarian cancer.